codetinkerhack/Eeny-meeny-miny-moe/README.md

 (as well creates memory waste which is usually not a big problem for Garbage Collection (GC) but still requires CPU).
 Removal of elements at every iteration is the reason algorithm performs poorly for large N.

-### Linked list (Circular list)
+### Circular list

-Linked list or slightly more convenient variation Circular list.
-Circular List is a linked list that jumps back to first element of sequence after last element was reached and next element requested.
+Circular list is a slightly more convenient variation of Linked list.
+Circular List implementation returns to first element of a sequence after last element was reached and next element requested.

 This structure is backed by a chain of linked elements.
 Look up by index at K position is expensive O(K) operation (as it requires skipping K positions).